-If you are unable to work for more than 14 consecutive days, short-term disability (STD) provides a 60% weekly benefit up to \$1,000 per week for up to 75 days.
+Short-term disability (STD) coverage is paid by GMF.
+If you are unable to work for more than 14 consecutive days, STD provides a 60% weekly benefit up to \$2,500 per week for up to 75 days.
 Your cost for STD coverage depends on your basic annual earnings.
-Coverage begins 1st of month after hire date.
+Coverage begins on date of hire.

-Long-term disability coverage is paid by Gundersen.
-If you become disabled, benefits of up to \$2,000 per month begin after a 90-day waiting period.
+Long-term disability coverage is paid by GMF.
+If you become disabled, benefits of up to 60% of monthly salary, up to \$15,000, begin after a 90-day waiting period.
 Coverage begins on date of hire.